bmar1/Pantry-Assist/README.md

 ---

+## Why use it?

+Plated offers a simple solution to everyday issues, meal planning and buying groceries.
+Instead of spending more time figuring out what to get, just get a meal plan on us, and only buy the groceries and cook the delicious meals!

+---

 ## Getting started

 Currently, plated is only hosted with EC2, full stack, however if you'd run it yourself you need: